+2019 Do only what is highlighted God Comes to Meet Man & Man's Response to God

+September 17, 2019

-Chapter 3 & 4 USCCA Divine Revelation: Scripture and Sacred Tradition September 15, 2015 By Mrs. Mary Ann Horton Chapter 3 - Proclaim the Gospel to every creature (How is Divine Revelation handed onto us?)
-Last week, Tara did a beautiful job of talking about how we can know God; and how through reason, we can see proof of the existence of God.
+Compendium Chapter 2 - God Comes to Meet Man

+How is Divine Revelation handed onto us?

+A couple of weeks ago, Tara did a beautiful job of talking about how we can know God; and how through creation, reason, and revelation; we can see proof of the existence of God.

 This week we are going to talk about Divine Revelation; how God reveals Himself to us.

-Red Bibles ~ - ~ 1 Timothy Chapter 4 Verse 6-16. (p.1309?)
-This is a letter written by St. Paul to a leader of the early Church, probably in Ephesus.
-St. Paul, as Bishop, had ordained Timothy who was fairly young. - "...give these instructions to the brothers.....
-This saying is trustworthy..... you save yourself and those who listen to you..." - \sim Now to end of Timothy, Chap 6 verse 20 "O, Timothy guard what has been entrusted to you..."
+Red Bibles ~

+- ~ 1 Timothy Chapter 4 Verse 6-16. (p.
+1346?)
+This is a letter written by St. Paul to Timothy, a leader of the early Church, probably in Ephesus.
+St. Paul, as Bishop, had ordained Timothy who was fairly young, and was writing to give him fatherly advice. - "...give these instructions to the brothers.....
+This saying is trustworthy..... you save yourself and those who listen to you..."

+These letters to Timothy were probably the last letters Paul wrote before his death.

+~ Now to end of Timothy, Chap 6 verse 20 "O, Timothy guard what has been entrusted to you...."
+(What has been entrusted to us?
+What is it we guard?)

+God comes to meet us where we are - He does that through Revelation

 It's not only what has been entrusted to the early Church, but it is for us - just as personally as it was to the early Church.
 Divine Revelation is not just words that drift out into the empty air.
+It's not a history book meant to be dusted off now and then.
 It is words spoken personally to you; wherever you are.
 It is intended for your soul right now - God's Word personally spoken to you!

 The way God reveals Himself is meant to be personal, beautifully personal.